The Best Lemon Poppy Seed Sourdough Muffins

 • Check to see if the muffins are cooked through by inserting a toothpick into the center.
 You will know if the muffins are fully cooked if the toothpick comes out clean.
 All ovens are slightly different so it is best to check this way because cooking times can slightly vary.

-• Pull the Poppy Seed Muffins out of the pan very soon after getting them out of the oven.
-When they sit in the hot pan they begin to steam which makes the muffin tough.
-Add them to a cooling rack to help them cool off quicker.
+• Pull the muffins out of the pan very soon after getting them out of the oven.
+When they sit in the hot pan, they begin to steam, which makes the muffin tough.

 Lemon Poppyseed Sourdough Muffins next to each other with lemon slices.